 The lovely Chinchilla evolved as endemic to the Andes mountains in South America.
-The mammal once inhabited areas in Bolivia, Chile, and Peru.
+The mammal also once inhabited areas in Bolivia, Chile, and Peru.
 However, today the only remaining wild populations exist in Chile.

 Within its native habitat, the animal typically chooses to live in rock crevices or burrows.
 In the wild, the species also prefers to live in colony groups or herds.

-Chinchillas are omnivorous animals.
+Chinchillas are also omnivorous animals.
 Just like many other species of rodents, it typically will feed upon leaves, fruits, seeds, and insects.

 Its principal predators include birds of prey, felines, snakes, and wild dogs.

 The IUCN currently lists the Chinchilla as Critically Endangered.
 The principal threats to its existence remain habitat loss and hunting.
-Unfortunately, wild individuals also still remain prized by hunters for their luxuriously soft fur.
+Unfortunately, wild individuals also still remain prized by hunters for the luxuriously soft fur.

 However, the majority of Chinchilla fur products now comes from farm-raised individuals.